NFDI4DS/ds-best-practices/_pages/about.md

 ### Acknowledgements
 --------------------------------------------------------------------------------------------

 This work was supported by the consortium NFDI for Data Science and Artificial Intelligence ([NFDI4DS](https://www.nfdi4datascience.de)) as part of the non-profit association National Research Data Infrastructure ([NFDI](https://www.nfdi.de/?) e.V.).
 The NFDI is funded by the Federal Republic of Germany and its states.
 The paper received funding through the German Research Foundation (DFG) project NFDI4DS (no. 460234259).
-The authors wish to thank both for fund- ing and support.
+The authors wish to thank both for funding and support.
 A special thanks goes to all institutions and actors engaging for the association and its goals

 ### References
 --------------------------------------------------------------------------------------------